devoidingreality/SPAWN/Documentation/FastTravel/README.txt

 	This program is licensed under the GNU General Public License version 3.
 To view a copy of this license, visit https://www.gnu.org/licenses/gpl-3.0.en.html .

-	We are not affiliated with the creators of SmileOS 1.0 and SmileOS 2.0
+	We are not affiliated with the creators of SmileOS 1.0 and SmileOS 2.0.
+The Terminals are not powered by blood.

                  ------------------------------------------------------